mr-islam/qawl/README.md

 * Do the above using keyboard shortcuts!
 Simply start typing your page and then press enter to go there, and then use the left/right arrow keys to flip pages quickly

-* Restart reading from exactly where you left-off between app restarts
+* Restart reading from exactly where you left-off between app restarts.
+And it starts lightning fast.

 * Simple and focused to allow you to be the same!